-show device 0 polling for units on kzmsa0, slot 1, xmi0... dka100.1.0.1.0 dka100 RRD42 polling for units on kdm700, slot 6, xmi1... dub1.1.0.6.1 R2TDYC\$DIA1 rf73 dub2.2.0.6.1 R2TDYC\$DIA2 rf73 >>> boot -flags 0,0 dka100.1.0.1.0 0 Booting...
-6 Connecting to boot device dka100 initializing HWRPB at 2000 initializing page table at 1ee000 initializing machine state jumping to bootstrap at 1fa000 OpenVMS AXP (TM) Operating System, Version V1.0 3 Show device displays information about each I/O device.
+show device polling for units on kzmsa0, slot 1, xmi0... dka100.1.0.1.0 dka100 RRD42 polling for units on kdm700, slot 6, xmi0... dub1.1.0.6.0 R2TDYC\$DIA1 RF73 dub2.2.0.6.0 R2TDYC\$DIA2 >>> boot -flags 0,0 dka100.1.0.1.0 0 0 Booting...
+Connecting to boot device dka100 initializing HWRPB at 2000 initializing page table at 1ee000 initializing machine state jumping to bootstrap at 1fa000 OpenVMS AXP (TM) Operating System, Version V1.0 4

+- Show device displays information about each I/O device.
 Polling checks the XMI bus for device configurations.
 The next line contains three columns.
 The first column contains the device type and unit number, node number, device channel number, XMI node number, and I/O channel number, separated by periods.
 The second column displays the name of the device given by the device controller.
-The third column shows the device type.

-In the boot command, -flags indicates that additional command parameters follow, 0 is the system root of the boot device, 0 is the boot strap option, dk is the device code of the boot device, a is the boot device controller designation, and 1 specifies the hexadecimal unit number of the boot device.
-The 1 is the node number, 0 is the channel number, 1 is the XMI node number, and 0 is the I/O channel number.

-3 The system boots standalone backup from the RRD42.

-4 The operating system banner appears.
+The third column shows the device type. - In the boot command, -flags indicates that additional command parameters follow, 0 is the system root of the boot device, 0 is the bootstrap option, dk is the device code of the boot device, a is the boot device controller designation, and 1 specifies the hexadecimal unit number of the boot device.
+The 1 is the node number, 0 is the channel number, 1 is the XMI node number, and 0 is the I/O channel number. - 3 The system boots standalone backup from the RRD42. - 4 The operating system banner appears.